Cross Section Measurements of $\bar{n}p \rightarrow K^{+}K^{-}\pi^{+}(\pi^{0})$ via Antineutrons Produced by $J/\psi \to p \pi^{-} \bar{n}$ Decays: Event Selection

 After tagging the antineutron, we reconstruct $\bar{n}p \rightarrow K^{+}K^{-}\pi^{+}(\pi^{0})$ among the remaining charged tracks and photon candidates.
 Charged tracks from $\bar{n}p$ scattering are required to be within the polar angle range of $|\cos\theta|<0.93$, with no requirements applied on the distance of closest approach to the IP.
 After the PID requirement, events are selected if the remaining tracks are consistent with $K^+K^-\pi^+$.
 Photon candidates are identified using isolated showers in the electromagnetic calorimeter~(EMC).
 The deposited energy of each shower must be more than 25~MeV in the barrel region ($|\cos \theta|< 0.80$) and more than 50~MeV in the end cap region ($0.86 <|\cos \theta|< 0.92$).
 To exclude showers that originate from charged tracks, the angle subtended by the EMC shower and the position of the closest charged track at the EMC must be greater than 10 degrees as measured from the IP.
 To suppress electronic noise and showers unrelated to the event, the difference between the EMC time and the event start time is required to be within [0, 700]\,ns.
 Neutral pion candidates are reconstructed via $\pi^0\rightarrow \gamma \gamma$ with $0.115\gevcc<M(\gamma\gamma)<0.150\gevcc$, and a one-constraint kinematic fit is applied to constrain the invariant mass of the photon pair to the nominal $\pi^0$ mass~\cite{pdg}.
 If multiple $\pi^0$ candidates are reconstructed, the one with the smallest $\chi^2$ is selected.
 To suppress non-antineutron background, the $\chi^2$ of the one-constraint kinematic fit on $p \pi^-$ is required to be less than 11.
 A vertex fit is performed on the $K^+K^-\pi^+$ combination, with its $\chi^2$ required to be less than 6; the resulting vertex position is taken as the $\bar{n}p$ scattering point $(x_1,y_1,z_1)$.
 Both $\chi^2$ thresholds are optimized based on the figure of merit, $S/\sqrt{S+B}$ for the $\bar{n}p \to K^+K^-\pi^+$ channel, where $S$ is the number of events in the signal MC after all selections and $S+B$ is determined from the inclusive MC sample.
-The distribution of $R_{xy} = \sqrt{(x_1^2+y_1^2)}$ shown in Fig.~\ref{fig:Rxy} exhibits a clear peak, corresponding to events where antineutrons scatter in the beam pipe.
-To suppress non-scattering background, the reconstructed scattering position is required to match the expected antineutron hit position on the beam pipe, $(x_2, y_2, z_2)$, which is determined from the antineutron flight direction.
-Specifically, events are selected with $|\Delta r| = |R_{xy} - \sqrt{x_2^2 + y_2^2}| < 0.3~\mathrm{cm}$ and $|\Delta z| = |z_1 - z_2| < 2.0~\mathrm{cm}$.
+To test whether the reconstructed secondary vertex is consistent with an antineutron interaction in the beam pipe, the fitted vertex position $(x_1, y_1, z_1)$ is compared with the expected antineutron impact point on the beam pipe, $(x_2, y_2, z_2)$, obtained by extrapolating the antineutron flight direction.
+The reconstructed transverse radius is defined as $R_{xy}=\sqrt{x_1^2+y_1^2}$, and the consistency between the reconstructed and expected positions is quantified by the transverse and longitudinal differences, $\Delta r = R_{xy} - \sqrt{x_2^2+y_2^2}$ and $\Delta z=z_1-z_2$, respectively.
+The two-dimensional distributions of $R_{xy}$ versus $\Delta z$ shown in Fig.~\ref{fig:Rxy} exhibit a pronounced concentration near the beam-pipe radius and around $\Delta z=0$ in data, consistent with the signal MC expectation.
+The $R_{xy}$ distribution is broader in data than in signal MC because the data contain antineutron interactions in all beam-pipe materials, including the beryllium layers, whereas the signal MC includes only $\bar{n}p$ interactions on hydrogen nuclei in the oil layer, which constitute the signal process of interest.
+To suppress combinatorial and non-scattering backgrounds, events are required to satisfy $|\Delta r| < 0.3~\mathrm{cm}$ and $|\Delta z| < 2.0~\mathrm{cm}$.